 If your company is currently using cash or credit cards for your fuel purchases, it can be difficult to decide when to make the jump to a company fuel card.
 If one of your goals is to allow your managers to focus on your core business, then it might be the right time to switch.
 Here are some things to consider in your decision making process.
-If you have already decided that it is time to switch, then read our overview of fuel cards.
+If you have already decided that it is time to switch, then learn how to find the best fuel cards.

 Tracking your fuel purchases is essential for accounting, taxes, and reimbursement.
 If you are using cash or a credit card for fuel, then you have to get the receipts back from your drivers which can be a big challenge as your fleets grow.
 Receipts have a tendency to get lost under seats or accidentally thrown in the trash, making it difficult to accurately track your fuel expenses when you have multiple employees to coordinate.
 With a company fuel card, the transaction total, location, date and time, price per gallon, and number of gallons are automatically tracked, saving you the hassle of trying to wrangle receipts from your drivers.